Oluwatosin1620/LITA-Projects-Assignment/README.md

 ### Dataset Description
 This data contains 9922 rows and 7 columns while a missing key column was added in the processing of cleaming, which makes it a total of 8 columns.

+### Key Features:
-ID: A unique identifier for each observation.
+OrderID: A unique identifier for each customer's order CustomerID- Each customer unique id